Community disappointed in Krystal Daniels’ plea agreement - NewsBreak

 “I wish they’d find his body and find out what happened to him,” said Christine Nick, who also lives in Charlotte.

 Baby Joe’s parents were later arrested by investigators.
-His father, Joseph Daniels, admitted he beat the child to death and dumped his body.TBI decoy ads snare suspects accused of seeking sex with minors
+His father, Joseph Daniels, admitted he beat the child to death and dumped his body.White House HS football coach arrested for statutory rape of student

 Baby Joe’s mother, Krystal Daniels, was set to stand trial.
 Instead, she entered a no contest plea, which means she isn’t admitting guilt, but is accepting the charges.
 She’s been sentenced to 15 years in prison for multiple charges including aggravated child abuse.